 What Can We Do?

-You can also make some small changes to make your home safe for wildlife passing through.
+If you want to go beyond the suggestions above, you can also make some small changes to make your home safe for wildlife passing through.
 By securing lids to garbage and recycling bins that stay outside, you can prevent animals from getting into your garbage and consuming dangerous substances.
 You can also reduce water usage in your home by taking shorter showers, washing dishes without leaving the sink running, and turning off the sprinkler until you need it.
 Also, consider putting decals on your windows too, which can prevent birds from flying into them and hopefully decreasing the millions of bird collisions that occur annually.
 Finally, drive slowly in areas where there could be an animal crossing, the laws of the road are only known to humans.

-Finally, every purchase is a vote of support.
+Every purchase is a vote of support.
 Although it is not always affordable or available when you can try to invest in products that make a commitment to protecting this earth.
 Look into natural replacements for poisonous and harmful herbicides.
 When traveling, avoid buying souvenirs that are made from or threaten endangered species, like ivory, feathers, and furs.
 Write, email, and reach out to your elected officials to protect the biodiversity and life in your communities.